liambsulliva/ai-weather-app/README.md

 ## 👋 Introduction

-This is a sample authentication app built with NodeJS and Express, encrypted with bcrypt and stored in MongoDB.
-I will be using it as a template for authentication efforts in new backend projects.
+This is a small weather app project I made when learning about REST and async/await in JavaScript.
+It is fairly basic, but I plan to expand on its functionality in the future when I have the time to do so.

 ## 💻 Demo

-Check out the [Demo](https://liam-auth-app.adaptable.app), hosted on Adaptable.
+Check out the [Demo](https://weather.liambsullivan.com), hosted on GH-Pages.

 ## 💪 Features:

 - ✅ Mobile responsive
+- ✅ Fancy F to C toggle
+- ✅ Animated weather condition SVGs
-- ✅ Encrypted Credentials
+- ✅ Search by City
-- ✅ Form Validation
+- ✅ Temp, Humidity, Windspeed Readings

 ## 🛣️ Roadmap

 - ❌ Dark Mode Support
+- ❌ UV Index Reading, Feels Like
+- ❌ Restyle UI for readings
+- ❌ Hourly/Weekly Readings
+- ❌ Foreign Language Support (i18n)

 ## ⚙️ Stack

-- [**NodeJS + Express**](https://nodejs.org/) - A JavaScript library that allows JS to be used to build out the backend.
-- [**MongoDB**](https://mongodb.com) - A JavaScript library for building user interfaces.
-- [**Mongoose**](https://mongoosejs.com//) - An object modeling tool for MongoDB to make Node integration seamless.
-- [**Flowbite**](https://npmjs.com/package/bcrypt) - A tool to easily hash data before passing it into a given database.

-## 🧞 Commands

-All commands are run from the root of the project, from a terminal:

-- `npm start`: Runs node development server with no listeners for local changes.
-- `npm devstart`: Runs nodemon development server with listeners for local changes.
+HTML, CSS, and Javascript!
+Nothing else.